IBM/universal-connectors/filter-plugin/logstash-filter-intersystems-iris-guardium/README.md

 ## 1. IRIS Environment Setup and Installation

-### Create ubuntu 22.04 Instance using AWS EC2 instance
+### Create ubuntu Instance using AWS EC2 instance

 #### Procedure:
 1. Click Launch Instances button at top right corner
 2. Give the name for the instance.
-3. Choose Ubuntu 22.04
+3. Choose Ubuntu.
 4. Click on new pair -- choose .pem radio button
 5. Click on create the new key pair (.pem)
 6. Now Launch the instance.